danielabar/meblog/src/markdown/postman-alternative-vscode.md

 ### Backups

 As you add more and more requests/collections/environments for your API, you will come to depend on Postman and would lose a lot of work if the data were lost.
-When working on the free tier, you can backup collections and environments with the Export feature, but that requires manual work.
+When working on the free tier, collections and environments can be saved to an external json file with the Export feature, but that requires manual work.
 Or Postman encourages account creation, and then your collections and environments are backed up and synced on their servers.
 While this is certainly convenient, it does raise the 3rd party trust issue as mentioned earlier.

 ### Secrets Management